Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Relation between physics and philosophy, in the foundations of QM

 and

 \begin{quote} it has been attempted, both by Bohr, and by some other members of the Copenhagen circle, to give greater credibility to these ideas by incorporating them into a whole philosophical (ontological) system that comprises physics, biology, psychology, sociology and perhaps even ethics.
 Now the attempt to relate physical ideas to a more general background and the correlated attempt to make them intuitively plausible is by no means to be underestimated.
-Quite the contrary, it is to be welcomed that these physicists undertook the arduous task to adapt also more general philosophical notions to two physical ideas which have some very radical implications.
+Quite the contrary, it is to be welcomed [...]
 However, the philosophical backing of physical ideas that emerged from these more general investigations has led to a situation that is by no means desirable.
-It has led to the belief in the uniqueness and the absolute validity of both of Bohr's assumptions.
-It is, of course, admitted that the quantum theory may have to undergo some very decisive changes in order to cope with new phenomena [...] it is also pointed out that, however large these changes may be, they will always leave untouched the two elements mentioned, viz. the indefiniteness of state descriptions and the relational character of the quantum-mechanical states, which, so it is added, cannot be replaced by different ideas without creating formal inconsistencies, or inconsistencies with experiment. - \cite{PKF}, page 313 \end{quote}
+It has led to the belief in the uniqueness and the absolute validity of both of Bohr's assumptions [...] viz. the indefiniteness of state descriptions and the relational character of the quantum-mechanical states, which, so it is added, cannot be replaced by different ideas without creating formal inconsistencies, or inconsistencies with experiment. - \cite{PKF}, page 313 \end{quote}